 Normal red blood cell processing

 Most pathologic hemolysis is extravascular and occurs when damaged or abnormal RBCs are cleared from the circulation by the spleen and liver.
-The spleen usually contributes to hemolysis by destroying mildly abnormal RBCs or cells coated with warm antibodies.
+The spleen contributes to hemolysis by destroying mildly abnormal RBCs or cells coated with warm antibodies.
 An enlarged spleen may sequester even normal RBCs.
-Severely abnormal RBCs or RBCs coated with cold antibodies or complement (C3) are destroyed within the circulation and in the liver, which (because of its large blood flow) can remove damaged cells efficiently.
-In extravascular hemolysis, the peripheral smear will show microspherocytes or with cold agglutinins, erythrocyte agglutination if the blood is not warmed upon collection.
+Severely abnormal RBCs or RBCs coated with cold antibodies or complement (C3) are destroyed within the spleen and liver, which (because of its large blood flow) can remove damaged cells efficiently.
+In extravascular hemolysis, the peripheral smear will show spherocytes or with cold agglutinins, erythrocyte agglutination if the blood is not warmed upon collection.

 Direct trauma (eg, march hemoglobinuria)